 The Article Delivery Service allows for electronic delivery of articles from the library’s print and microform journal collections.
 The articles are scanned by library staff and delivered free of charge.
 Users receive e-mail notification when the items are available.

 Photocopying and Scanning Library Materials

-Arrangements have also been made between the Library and the Disability Resource Center to have large non-circulating library books scanned and provided to patrons as electronic files.
-Please inquire at the Reference Desk for assistance.
+Arrangements have also been made between the library and the Disability Resource Center to have large non-circulating library books scanned and provided to patrons as electronic files.
+Please inquire at the first floor desk for assistance.